-Projects need to show the potential impact on science, its data services and communities.
+Projects need to show the potential impact of their goals on science, its data services and communities.
 Further, projects should demonstrate their potential to add new knowledge and solutions to the wider HMC framework at the end of the project's lifetime.
 This includes links to respective infrastructures within HMC2 and at participating Helmholtz Centres as well as the impact on research data curation practices in the respective domains.

-In summary, projects should contribute to the overall development of the emerging HMC community; and they should enable the transfer of technologies, methods and best practices within research fields or across programs (please also see 4.
+In summary, projects should contribute to the overall development of the emerging HMC community.
+They should contribute to establish and strengthen long-term cooperation between partners and communities and by this, they should enable the transfer of technologies, methods and best practices within research fields or across programs (please also see 4.
 Criteria for more details).